 Colonoscopy is a procedure that involves passing a flexible tube through the back passage to examine the large intestine.
 The tube is about the thickness of your little finger.
 The tube contains a fibre-optic light and a camera.
 The inside of the intestine can be viewed on a video screen.
 The procedure can be used to look for colon polyps, cancer of the colon and as a diagnostic tool for unexplained change of bowel habit, abdominal pain and bleeding from the bowel.
 Tissue samples (biopsies) of the colon can be taken during colonoscopy to aid in diagnosis.
 Colonoscopy with removal of polyps is the best way to prevent bowel cancer.
-Haemorrhoids can often be treated at the conclusion of the procedure.
+Haemorrhoids can be treated with banding and/or injections at the conclusion of the procedure if appropriate.

 There is some preparation required for a colonoscopy as the bowel needs be cleared to allow a full view of the intestinal wall.
 You will be given a bowel preparation kit and full instructions at the rooms prior to the procedure if having the procedure at Baringa Private Hospital or at the Pre Admission Clinic for Coffs Harbour Health Campus.
 If you have any problems or queries, please call our friendly staff.